 Methods

 This study uses a range of quantitative and qualitative methods.
-The initial survey of border volcanoes used the LaMEVE database (Crosweller et al., 2012), which includes larger magnitude eruptions from the Quaternary period, and a GIS to identify Quaternary volcanoes within 25, 100 and 250 km of international borders.
+The initial survey of border volcanoes used the Large Magnitude Eruptions (LaMEVE) database (Crosweller et al., 2012), which includes larger magnitude eruptions from the Quaternary period, and a Geographical Information System (GIS) to identify Quaternary volcanoes within 25, 100 and 250 km of international borders.
 This was then combined with the Global Volcanism Programme (GVP) database to extract additional information about volcanoes that have evidence of Holocene activity and ensure that all GVP volcanoes are also represented.
 Once the relevant volcanoes were identified, they were studied in more detail to identify the most challenging and potentially high risk (particularly those with Holocene activity or unrest and in the presence of large populations).
 Note that only volcanoes close to land borders were considered – maritime borders were ignored for the GIS assessment, but are discussed below.
-Population data were obtained from the European Commission Joint Research Centre Global Human Settlement population grid.
+Population data were obtained from the European Commission Joint Research Centre Global Human Settlement population grid (JRC, 2015).

 A multi-method approach was used to analyse five case studies of volcanoes or eruptions with geopolitical or international impact (Creswell and Clark, 2007).
-Interviews and focus groups involving scientists, local officials and members of the public were also used in case study locations.
+Interviews and focus groups involving scientists, local officials and members of the public were also used in case study locations (Argentina, Chile, China, DPRK, Montserrat, Iceland and the UK).
+Other interviews were conducted at international conferences or via Skype (Eritrea and Ethiopia).
+All but two interviews were conducted by AD; the others were conducted by CO.

 Interviews were semi-structured and lasted from 30 minutes to 2 hours.
 The questions were tailored for particular groups.
 Scientists and local officials were asked about their own institutional structures and mandates; their impressions of the institutional frameworks for volcanic risk management in neighbouring countries; their experiences of past volcanic crises or challenges around the management of the volcano; their views about local populations on each side of the border; and their views on the particular scientific and technical problems around volcanoes close to borders.
 Members of the public were asked about their experience of recent volcanic crises (the management, availability of information, evacuations); their views about volcanic risk from volcanoes in their own and neighbouring countries; their trust in authorities and the information that they receive; and their impressions of the effect of the border in the management of the volcanic areas.
 Interviews were transcribed and coded thematically.
 Ethnographic research was also carried out in case study locations.
 Ethnography involves detailed note-taking and observations, alongside interviews and documentary analysis (Bryman, 2015).